MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/required-diagnostic-data.md

 - **standard_probe_label** - Provides the information of the sub steps of each user scenario when instrumented with Standard Probe.
 It helps us reduce the scope of the issue.

-- **threadsSummary** - information about number of threads used and their runtime state, i.e. waiting, blocked, etc.
+- **threadsSummary** - information about number of threads used and their runtime state.
+For example, waiting, blocked, etc.

 - **total_time_elapsed** - Tells us how long the performance event took to help us understand the severity of the performance issue